 - Financial projections encompass at least the next 3-5 years.

 - An executive summary of the company.

-This plan is your opportunity to show people why you are unique, why your company has value and why you are the one to bring it to fruition.
-At First Union, we believe in small businesses.
-We believe in your ability to get your company off the ground, and we will do all that we can to help.
-Call today and let us get you the funding you need!
+This strategic plan gives you an opportunity to show lenders why you are unique, why your company has value, and why you are the one to bring it to fruition.
+At First Union, we believe in the power of small businesses.
+We believe in your ability to get your company off the ground, and our team will do all that we can to help.
+Call today, and let us get you the funding you need!